Mammo+Plus

 Does insurance cover Mammo+Plus?

-No. This predictive assessment is not currently covered by insurance like all new products.
-Your HSA and FSA may be an option to cover the costs.
+Like many new healthcare products, Mammo+Plus is not currently covered by insurance.
+Your HSA or FSA may be an option to cover out-of-pocket costs.

-*Mammo+Plus predicts whether a patient is more likely than the general population to develop breast cancer within the twelve months following a screening mammogram.
-No test or model can predict the future development of breast cancer with 100% accuracy.
+*Mammo+Plus is an AI-based software program that predicts whether a patient is more likely than the general population to develop breast cancer within the twelve months following a screening mammogram.
+No test or AI-based model (including Mammo+Plus) can predict the future development of breast cancer with 100% accuracy.
 For more information, please call (833) 223-6661.